arktisklada/missing-math/README.md

 - `contains?(search)` Checks if the number contains a sequence or regex
   - Example 1: 12345.contains?(34) => true
   - Example 2: 12345.contains?(/34/) => true
+- `reverse` Reverses the number
+  - Example: 12345.reverse => 54321
+- `palindrome?` Checks if the number is a palindrome
+  - Example: 123454321.palindrome? => true

 ### Integer Methods